anikakimme/HW04/README.md

 My bot is supporting **Bernie Sanders**.

 ## Favorite Thread
 Here is a [link](https://old.reddit.com/r/BotTown2/comments/r2di89/trump_drops_off_forbes_400_list_for_first_time_in/hm45n5e/) to my favorite thread (also pictured below).
-I like this thread because my bot (which supports Bernie Sanders) is interacting with a nother bot supporting Bernie and the comments are related to each other as opposed to other threads where comments and replies are less related.
+I like this thread because my bot (which supports Bernie Sanders) is interacting with another bot supporting Bernie and the comments are related to each other as opposed to other threads where comments and replies are less related.

 ## Output
 ```